Apply colors to data points or series using color rules

 In the Data Analysis Panel, click Visualization, then click More... under TotalDue Series.

-Drag the OrderDate hierarchy onto the Color field.
-You can drag the hierarchy from the Explore panel or from another field in the Data Analysis panel.
+Drag the OrderDate hierarchy under COLOR.
+You can drag the hierarchy from the Explore panel or from elsewhere in the Data Analysis panel.

-The color rules are now activated and discrete color rules are applied to each value.
-Click the brush icon to the right of the Color field to open the Look properties.
+The color rules are now activated and discrete color rules are created for each value.
+Click the brush icon to the right of COLOR to open the Look properties.

 Click the plus sign button to add a Discrete Color Rule or click an existing rule (for example, 2012) to edit it.
 Choose the color you want and the corresponding OrderDate hierarchy value.

-Click 2012 at the top to go back to the list of color rules.
+Click the back button at the top of the properties to go back to the list of color rules.

 3. Apply an auto color rule